Hannes Gebhard

 Hannes Gebhard (8 April 1864 – 23 February 1933) was a Finnish economist, cooperative movement activist and politician.
 He was a member of the Parliament of Finland from 1907 to 1909, representing the Finnish Party.
 He was born in Kemijärvi, and was married to Hedvig Gebhard.
+They had a daughter, the inventor Maiju Gebhard.

 He is buried in the Hietaniemi Cemetery in Helsinki.